gdelataillade/alarm/README.md

 ## Why this package ?

-As a Flutter developer at Evolum, my CTO and I needed to develop an alarm feature for the new version of our app: [evolum.co](evolum.co)
+As a Flutter developer at [Evolum](evolum.co), my CTO and I needed to develop an alarm feature for the new version of our app.

 An alarm feature is a great way to increase users engagement.